BN - WED - State Group Life Missing/Incorrect ABBR Report

-10. Click on the Compensation tab to obtain the employee's estimated annual salary which is the basis for the SGL ABBR for initial hires.
-In this case, the salary needs to be rounded up to the next highest $1000.
-For an annual salary of $35,360 the ABBR that should be entered into HRS is $36,000.
-(For an example of multiple jobs, Empl Rcd 0 salary of $14,300 and a Empl Rcd 1 salary of $14,500 are added together and then rounded up to the nearest thousand to become $29,000.)
+10. Click on the Compensation tab to obtain the employee's estimated annual salary.
+The salary amount needs to be rounded up to the next highest $1000. (i.e. For an annual salary of $35,360, the ABBR amount is $36,000.
+For an example of multiple jobs, Empl Rcd 0 salary of $14,300 and a Empl Rcd 1 salary of $14,500 are added together and then rounded up to the nearest thousand to become $29,000.)

 11. To add the employee's ABBR, click back on your Update ABBR window, or navigate to Benefits > Employee/Dependent Information > Update ABBRs.

 13. To verify that you now have the correct SGL ABBR entered into the system, navigate back to Benefits > Employee/Dependent Information > Review ABBRs.
 Enter the employee's ID number in the Empl_ID field and click Search.
 You should see the ABBR listed with the correct Base Rate Type, Effective Date, and Amount.